Skip to content

 Over-tolerancing every feature

 What goes wrong: Adding flatness, perpendicularity, and position to every surface and hole turns a simple bracket into an expensive precision part.
-Each GD&T callout adds inspection time (1–5 min per feature on a CMM).
-A 20-hole pattern with position, perpendicularity, and true position at RFS can add 60–100 min of CMM time per part.
+Each GD&T callout adds inspection time, whether by CMM, functional gage, or manual setup.
+A 20-hole pattern with position at RFS plus additional orientation controls can add 60–100 min of CMM time per part.

 Fix: Apply GD&T only to features that affect fit, function, or safety.
 Non-critical holes and surfaces should use standard ± block tolerances from your title block.